-Best in early spring or fall when weather is cooler and moisture is more reliable.
+Best in early spring or fall when the weather is cooler and moisture is more reliable.

 - Test your soil and fertilize according to soil test recommendations, or consult your local agronomist or extension agency for appropriate recommendations.

 - Prepare a fine, firm, clean seedbed that has been tilled to a depth of 2-4 inches.
 Or if no-tilling, use a chemical burndown to eliminate competition.

 - Broadcast or direct seed at the recommended seeding rates.

 - Seed should generally not be planted deeper than ½ inch, with smaller-seeded species seeded at ¼ inch.
 For best results, cultipack after broadcasting seed to assure good seed-to-soil contact.

 - Grazing should not be allowed until pasture is 8-10 inches in height and should not be grazed lower than 2-3 inches.